 - 1. The case notes were reviewed - 2.
-All staff within Sperrin Lakeland Trust who had an involvement in Lucy's care were asked to provide a written comment/response of their contribution to Lucy's care - 3.
-Some separate discussions were held with Sister Traynor (appendix 11) and Mrs Martin, Infection Control, Nurse - Dr Quinn, Consultant Paediatrician, Altnagelvin Hospital, was asked to give his opinion on 3 specific issues.
-A copy of the patient's notes were made available to Dr Quinn - 5.
-The outcome of the postmortem was considered - A meeting was held between Dr Kelly, Dr Quinn and Mr Fee on Wednesday 21 June 2000 to share with him the result of the autopsy and seek his comment and a formal response on the issues raised.
-Dr Quinn's report dated 22 June 2000 is included as appendix 1.
+All staff within Sperrin Lakeland Trust who had an involvement in Lucy's care were asked to provide a written comment response of their contribution to Lucy's care - Some separate discussions were held with Sister Traynor (appendix 11) and Mrs Martin, Infection Control Nurse - Dr Quinn, Consultant Paediatrician, Altnagelvin Hospital, was asked to give his opinion on 3 specific issues.
+A copy of the patient's notes were made available to The outcome of the patient. - 5 The outcome of the postmortem was considered - A meeting was held between Dr Kelly, Dr Quinn and Mr Fee on Wednesday 21

+June 2000 to share with him the result of the autopsy and seek his comment and a formal response on the issues raised.
+Dr Quinn's report dated 22 June 2000 is